-Accountability and Supervisory Responsibility for Outsourced Functions

-FINRA Rule 3110 (Supervision) requires member firms to establish and maintain a system to supervise the activities of their associated persons that is reasonably designed to achieve compliance with federal securities laws and regulations, as well as FINRA rules, including maintaining written procedures to supervise the types of business in which it engages and the activities of its associated persons.
+Accountability and Supervisory Responsibility for Outsourced Functions supervise the types of business in which it engages and the activities of its associated persons.
 This supervisory obligation extends to member firms' outsourcing of certain "covered activities"-activities or functions that, if performed directly by a member firm, would be required to be the subject of a supervisory system and WSPs pursuant to FINRA Rule 3110.